 There are 2 types of consequences your child can learn from: natural and logical.

 - Natural consequences teach cause and effect and are the direct result of a child’s action.
 (Natural consequences should never put a child at risk for harm.)
 For example, if she refuses to put on her coat, she gets cold.
 If he loses his tablet, he doesn’t have a tablet.

 - Logical consequences help mold a child’s character and keep the, safe, and the parent decides the outcome.
 For example, “If you run with scissors, I will take the scissors away.”

 Both types of consequences are important, and sometimes kids need to learn the hard way (on their own).

 Consequences don’t have to be negative.
 The natural consequence of studying for a test, for example, might be getting a good grade.
 If a child does her homework and chores, the logical consequence might be that she earned the privilege to go over to a friend’s house.
 “As grown-ups, we know if we come to work every day and do our job, we earn a paycheck.
 These are important life skills,” says licensed therapist Kathleen Hill, LPC.

-Because natural and logical consequences are directly tied to an action, they emphasize that the child made a bad (or good) choice, but that doesn’t define his identity.
-Distancing the behavior from the child protects his sense of self-worth.
+Because natural and logical consequences are directly tied to an action, they emphasize that the child made a bad (or good) choice, but that doesn’t define her identity.
+Distancing the behavior from the child protects her sense of self-worth.